zohar-israel/rQuery/README.md

 #### Install

-Download rquery.js and add it to your project.
+Download the file [rquery.js](https://github.com/zohar-israel/rQuery/blob/master/rquery.js "rquery.js") and add it to your project.

 #### Import